 8) Furniture with feeling

 The main key to furniture for the industrial-style is ensuring that you stay true to using neutral shades and rougher textures.
 Remembering the “less is more” mantra, select fewer pieces to ensure a spacious and intentionally unfinished look.
 A lengthy couch with a couple of small tables will be enough for most living spaces.
 If DIY is your thing, consider creating your own furniture out of general everyday pieces to create a truly industrial atmosphere.
 You can use ladders for shelving, wooden crates for seating, pallets for low tables – there are so many ways to reuse and recycle existing objects.
 Mason jars are a great option for storage and make great vases.
+A quick search online can show you how easy it is to find pallets for sale for things like this.

 9) Finally, we decorate